St. Raphael the Archangel Catholic Church

-Saint Raphael the Archangel Catholic Church is a Roman Catholic Jesuit church located in Raleigh, North Carolina, United States.
+Saint Raphael the Archangel Catholic Church is a Roman Catholic Jesuit parish located in Raleigh, North Carolina, United States.

 St. Raphael is part of the Roman Catholic Diocese of Raleigh.
-The church is also the host of Saint Raphael the Archangel Catholic School. and Saint Raphael Preschool.
+The parish is also the host of Saint Raphael Catholic School. and Saint Raphael Catholic Preschool.
 The priests are members of the USA East Province of the Society of Jesus (the USA East Province was formed when the Maryland and USA Northeast provinces merged in 2020), the US Jesuit Portal, and Jesuits Worldwide.

 Church

-The Church of Saint Raphael the Archangel was dedicated in 1966 to serve a growing Catholic population.
+Saint Raphael the Archangel Catholic Church was dedicated in 1966 to serve a growing Catholic population.
 In 1996 the Jesuits accepted pastorship of the parish.
 It is the only Jesuit Parish in the Diocese of Raleigh.
-In 1997 the parish started a Hispanic Ministry program and added Spanish masses to the services.
-The main altar of St. Raphael's contains a relic of St. Elizabeth Ann Seton.
+In 1997 the parish started a Hispanic Ministry program and added Spanish Masses to the services.
+The main altar of St. Raphael contains a relic of St. Elizabeth Ann Seton.
 The altar in the church's Chapel of Our Lady Queen of the Americas contains relics of Blessed Miguel Pro and of St. Katharine Drexel.